davmac314/dasynq/README.md

 An event loop library provides a means for waiting on events that occur asynchronously.
-One good example is network input/output; in a server with multiple client connections, a mechanism is needed to wait until data is available, or until it is possible to write data, to one or more of the current connetions (and to be able to identify _which_ connections are ready).
-An event loop library such as Dasynq provides such functionality.
+One good example is network input/output; in a server with multiple client connections, a mechanism is needed to wait until data is available, or until it is possible to write data, to one or more of the current connections (and to be able to identify _which_ connections are ready).
+Dasynq is a multi-platform, thread-safe C++ library which provides such functionality.

 Note that an event loop generally supports managing various different kinds of event.
-Dasynq currrently can be used for sockets and pipes (more generally, for file descriptors which provide suitable semantics, which includes various kinds of device handle), as well as for POSIX signals, and for child process status notifications (termination etc).
-It also supports one-shot and periodic timers.
+Dasynq can be used for detecting:
+- read/write readiness on sockets, pipes, and certain devices including terminals and serial lines;
+- connections to listening sockets;
+- reception of POSIX signals (such as SIGTERM); and
+- child process status notification (termination etc).

+It also supports one-shot and periodic timers, against both a monotonic and adjustable system clock (on systems where this is possible).

-Dasynq is fully multi-threaded, allowing events to be polled and processed on any thread, unlike nearly every other event loop library (some of which are thread-safe, but which require that events be polled from a single thread).
+Dasynq is fully thread-safe, allowing events to be polled and processed on any thread, unlike nearly every other event loop library (some of which are thread-safe, but require that events be polled from a single thread).

 There are _some_ limitations on the use the Dasynq API in a multi-threaded application.
 However, when used in a single-thread application, the API is just about as straight-forward as the API of most other event loop libraries.

-## Distinguishing features

-There are a number of other event loop libraries.
-Dasynq has the following distinguishing features when compared to the majority of other libraries:

-- Dasynq is written in C++; most other event-loop libraries are in C. The use of C++ allows for a high-quality implementation with a straight-forward API which resolves platform differences mainly by using zero-runtime-cost abstractions.
-It also allows Dasynq to be implemented as a "header only library".
-- Dasynq provides a *robust* API, usable in system-critical applications.
-This means that it avoids the possibility of errors (including allocation failures and excession of system resource limits) in places that would be awkward for the client to deal with.
-Dasynq generally *pre-allocates* resources meaning that many operations (such as enabling/disabling event watchers) cannot fail at run-time.
-Other libraries do not do this; *libev*, for example, goes to the other extreme and simply aborts the program when it hits a resource limit.
-- Dasynq's multi-threading capabilities surpass many other event libraries.
-Although various other libraries have some level of multi-thread support, few allow polling for events from multiple threads simultaneously; typically it is necessary to poll in a single thread and dispatch events to other threads in a pool.
-Dasynq has no such limitation.
-- Dasynq timers can be applied to either a monotonic or system clock, meaning that they can be used for correctly measuring time intervals or for setting wall-clock alarms which will correctly expire even if the system change is changed.

-Other features of Dasynq include:

-- Support for assigning priorities to events (with an arbitrary range of priority values);
-- Efficient use of modern facilities such as epoll and kqueue, where available;
-- Good performance.
+Dasynq is also intended to allow development of extremely robust client applications.
+Where possible, it allows pre-allocation of resources to prevent allocation failures from occurring at inopportune moments during program execution.

 ## Using Dasynq